Norvasc prices near Virginia Beach, VA

 MISSED DOSE: If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Take your next dose at the regular time.
 Do not double the dose to catch up.

-STORAGE: Store at room temperature away from light and moisture.
-Storage temperature ranges differ according to different manufacturers, so consult your pharmacist for more information.
+STORAGE: Store the tablets at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.
+Store the liquid form of this medication in the refrigerator away from light.
+Do not freeze.
 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company for more details.